Pernambucan revolution: Provisional government

 The new law code was called Lei Orgânica da República (Organic Law of the Republic), based on the popular sovereignty and liberalism.
 The Law guaranteed for the first time individual rights and predicted punishment for governmental agents that acted against it.
 The government emitted the "Declaration of Natural, Civil and Political Rights of Men" together with "Preciso" to respawn their decisions.
 One of the first laws approved by the Provisional Government was an amnesty law.
 The new Legal Code should be voted by the Municipalities through assemblies; a way of avoiding the conservative bicameral system of creating a counter-revolution.
 The assemblies happened in Recife, Olinda, and Iguaraçu, but they were suspended due allegations of sabotage by the "enemies of the liberal cause", that were supposedly using religious ceremonies to convince the population that the revolutionaries wanted to destroy religion and free the slaves.

 On economical matters, the Provisional Government incentivated agriculture over commerce.
 Amongst their actions was the abolishment of the interest from the Companhia Geral de Comércio de Pernambuco e Paraíba in 1780, as long as the debt was paid in two years.
 They were also worried with subsistence agriculture, and incentived the small land owners that were part of their militias to return to their lands.

 Immediately after the election, the new junta raise the wages of the military and abolished some taxes.
 Part of the leadership and the main supporters of the revolt wanted to create a constitutional monarchy, but they were the minority and were disincentivized by the Military and their peers.
 José Luís de Mendonça proposed the negotiation with the Portuguese Court for the reduction of taxes and the limitation of power from the Governors, but Domingos José Martins repudiated his ideas and expressed his wishes of killing him.
 From there on, José Luís de Mendonça was isolated from the provisional government.
 Manoel Correia de Araújo was sympathetic of Mendonça's ideas, but he decided to abstain from further commentaries.
-Antônio Carlos Ribeiro de Andrade tried to support the negotiation with the Crown, but he was persuated by Domingos José Martins and João Ribeiro.
+Antônio Carlos tried to support the negotiation with the Crown, but he was persuated by Domingos José Martins and João Ribeiro.